hildjj/node-abnf/README.md

 ### abnf_test

-Using a generated [Peggy](https://peggyjs.org/) grammar, test inputs to see if they match.
-This should be an adequate analog for what the ABNF should match.
+Using an ABNF, test inputs to see if they match.
+Returns the Peggy parse tree, which you'll want to modify if you're going to actually use the generated grammar.

 ## Workflow